Fraunhofer-FIT-DSAI/drk-information-model/README.md

 # How-To (DRK IM Development Process)

 ## Goals
-- This code repository aims to enable collaboration among domain experts (Use Case (UC) partners) and Semantic Web experts (FIT) to develop the DRK IM.
+- This code repository aims to enable collaboration among domain experts (Use Case (UC) partners) and Semantic Web experts (FIT DRK IM Group) to develop the DRK IM.
 - Here, we aim to create extensible semantic schemas (metadata templates) and application profiles (constraints: mandatory, recommended, and optional) for data sources from the DRK use cases.

 ## Prerequisite